 7. Padding: Choosing the right thickness of pad.

 We believe you should use as thin of padding as possible so you have as close of contact with the horse as possible, for better communication, (which is how we also build our saddles) but have sufficient protection for the horse's back.
-We feel the best all around thickness for Western saddles is the ½” and for English saddles use the ¼”.
+We feel the best all-around thickness for most horses we see and circumstances for western saddles is the 3/4”.
 If your saddle fits very well no inserts are needed and should be removed.
-If you are roping a lot, riding long hard miles or weigh 200+ lbs. a 1” thick pad would be the most suitable to protect the horse's back. *You do not add more padding where your saddle is too narrow/tight!!
+If you rope, do long rides, your horse has any muscle atrophy (dishing) behind the withers or you weigh 160+ lbs. a 3/4” thick pad would be the most suitable to protect the horse's back. *You do not add more padding where your saddle is too narrow/tight!!
 If we put on shoes that are too narrow do we add more socks to help the problem?
 The same goes for padding.
 Too much padding causes rolling of the saddle, which means you have to cinch much tighter, which interferes with the horse's breathing, and the tree of the saddle can’t settle into the shape of the horse's back, and therefore can’t do its job of distributing your weight!

 7B.
 Padding: Materials.

-We have found the material padding is made out of makes a big difference in the health of a horse's back, their potential energy, and their comfort and endurance.
-We discovered a special wood felt that breathes, has excellent shock absorption, and wicks away moisture and heat off the horse's back.
-On a hot day you can wet the pad, saddle up and the wicking action of the pad material actually helps cool the horse's back!
+We have found the material padding is made out of makes a big difference in the health of a horse's back, their energy, and their comfort and endurance.
+We discovered a special wood felt (from trees) that breathes, has excellent shock absorption, is very washable and wicks away moisture and heat off the horse's back.
+On a hot day you can wet the pad, saddle up and the wicking action of the pad material actually helps cool the horse's back like a swamp cooler!

 *Never use soap when washing pads as many horses are allergic to soaps.
 And, it is almost impossible to get all the soap out of pad material.

 A flexible tree can end up digging into the horse's back, creating tender/sore spots.
-Flexible trees cause a lot of chiropractic problems because it is as if their backs are constantly being manipulated by the rider's pelvis and the tree, which causes the ligaments to become loose and unsupporting of the skeletal structure.
-With each ride, the back becomes more unstable, and can’t stay in alignment.
+Flexible trees cause a lot of chiropractic problems because it is as if their backs are constantly being manipulated by the rider's pelvis and the tree, which causes the ligaments to become loose and unsupportive of the skeletal structure.
+With each ride, the back becomes more unstable, and can’t stay in alignment as well.